-Anything more mainstream will be available in force, and with plenty of market variety too.
-Premier League games come with at least 210+ markets pre-event and more once they get underway, and you are looking at around 100+ even for National League fixtures.
+Anything more mainstream will be always available in force, and with plenty of market variety too.
+Premier League games come with at least 500+ markets pre-event and more once they get underway, and you are looking at around 100+ even for National League fixtures.
 Football is usually a good barometer for the rest of the sports too, list and this is certainly the case here.

 You will get above average market depth in all categories and with odds that often peak out above the rest for big games, but dipping back down again for everything else.
 Still, the prices you get will never be dreadful, and there are plenty of promotions to get stuck into.

 Here are a few that have been live in the past: